jasonu80/jasonu80.github.io/Labs/THM/Pre-Security(Legacy)/Windows Fundamentals/README.md

 # Windows Fundamentals

-A short writeup covering the core Windows concepts, system components, and practical notes from this Pre-Security (Legacy) section.
+A short writeup focused on Windows Fundamentals with concise notes and key takeaways.